-The FWC boating bills continue to differ.
-The Senate bill is still the preferred version for marine Industries.
+Different week, but the FWC boating bills continue to differ.
+The Senate bill is still the preferred version for Marine Industries if a version has to pass this Session.
 Senate Bill 1086 still has two more committee stops to pass.
+The bill had not been placed on agenda as of the writing of this report.

-The House Bill received four committee references and has passed through two committees with amendments.
-Again, I cannot stress enough the difficulty we have had trying to negotiate language with FWC.
-Both of these bills have a long way to go in just a few weeks.
-There is still time for them to pass and we must remain vigilant that bad boating language does not get amended in these bills and the good language stays in the bills.
+The House Bill received four committee references and has passed through three committees with amendments.
+Yet again, I cannot stress enough the difficulty we have had trying to negotiate language with FWC.
+It has been a very disappointing year as a stakeholder working with FWC on every bill this Session.
+There is enough time for these bills to pass so we must remain vigilant and watch all amendments.